 Release Date and Pre-order

-Xbox confirmed the Xbox Series X and Xbox Series S, the all-digital version of the next-gen Xbox console, will release on November 10, 2020.
-Pre-orders start on September 22, 2020.
+The Xbox Series X and Xbox Series S, the all-digital version of the next-gen Xbox console, released on November 10, 2020.
+Pre-orders started on September 22, 2020.

-On September 9, 2020, Xbox confirmed the Xbox Series X will cost $499 (Estimated Retail Price).
-This holiday, Xbox All Access is expanding to 12 countries (Australia, Canada, Denmark, Finland, France, New Zealand, Norway, Polan, South Korea, Sweden, UK, and the United States), giving you a next-gen Xbox and 24 months of Xbox Game Pass Ultimate at $34.99 per month for Xbox Series X and $24.99 per month for Xbox Series S.
+On September 9, 2020, Xbox confirmed the Xbox Series X will cost $499 (ERP) and the Xbox Series S will cost $299.
+This holiday, Xbox All Access is expanding to 12 countries (Australia, Canada, Denmark, Finland, France, New Zealand, Norway, Polan, South Korea, Sweden, UK, and the United States), giving you a next-gen Xbox and 24 months of Xbox Game Pass Ultimate at $34.99 per month for Xbox Series X and $24.99 per month for Xbox Series S. Xbox has also partnered with EA to provide Xbox Game Pass Ultimate members with an EA Play membership for free.

 Design, Size, and Dimensions